Reinforcement Learning in the Real World: A Survey of Statistical Challenges and Future Directions: Introduction

-An example where RL algorithms interact with humans, have had some recent real-world success (e.g., digital interventions deployed in clinical trials), but still require substantial research and development is the use of RL to personalize just-in-time adaptive interventions (JITAIs) \citep{gazikey}.
-JITAIs make sequences of decisions during everyday life to support an individual with their health.
+For example, the use of RL to personalize just-in-time adaptive interventions (JITAIs) is an application that falls within this scope and highlights both challenges \textbf{C1} and \textbf{C2} \citep{gazikey}.
+JITAIs are intervention systems that make sequences of decisions during everyday life to support an individual with their health.
 RL has gained traction as an online learning and optimization approach for personalizing JITAIs.
-RL algorithms can be used to select actions about which intervention option to deliver (e.g., whether or not to deliver a push notification to an individual's phone) based on state information sensed and surveyed from the individual (e.g., heart rate).
+RL algorithms can be used to select actions about which intervention option to deliver (e.g., whether or not to deliver a push notification-based health intervention to an individual's phone) based on state information sensed and surveyed from the individual (e.g., heart rate or the individual's perceived stress).
 The RL algorithm then observes how the individual responds and, using this data, learns online to optimize future decisions accordingly.
-Although RL has shown promise in recent real-world digital intervention clinical trials \citep{Aguilera2024, Lauffenburger2024, Trella2025, Ghosh2025, Lee2025_PEARL}, challenges remain that have limited further translation.
-Related to challenges \textbf{(1)} and \textbf{(2)} above, every individual and deployment is different, so even if extensive previous data exist, the mismatch between individuals in a new deployment and individuals in a previous deployment may be significant.
+Although RL has shown promise for personalizing JITAIs in recent clinical trials \citep{Aguilera2024, Lauffenburger2024, Trella2025, Ghosh2025, Lee2025_PEARL}, challenges remain that have limited further translation.
+Related to challenges \textbf{C1} and \textbf{C2} above, every individual and deployment is different, so even if extensive previous data exist, the mismatch between individuals in a new deployment and individuals in a previous deployment may be significant.
 Society and digital health technology also change rapidly over the span of only a few years, resulting in changing relationships between action, reward, or state variables, as well as changes in the variables themselves \citep{Abernethy2022, Gazi_JITAITwins}.
 Online learning can help account for these mismatches, but exploration is limited by the number of interactions with an individual---complete disengagement from an intervention can occur due to poor delivery (e.g., removal of the JITAI application) \citep{Nahum-Shani2018}.